DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Lucky Penny
 "Luck is a fickle thing, but it favors the prepared."
-- Gain 1 Gold whenever you channel exactly 3 mana in a turn.
+- Gain 1 Gold whenever you channel exactly 3 Mana in one turn.

 ### Bezoar
 "A Relic of resilience."